CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/13. hyprland/instructions.md

 # Preface
 This is an opinionated install, but clean of garbage configs that you'd have to hunt down, you can either skip KDE and come here (in which case, you're on your own), or proceed after picking KDE during the installation.
+Note that I use a different launcher to what Noctalia provides, if you want it however, take a look at its wiki.
 # Files modified (for easy cleanup)
 `~.config/hypr/*`\
 `~.config/xdg-desktop-portal/`\